 Download and review all the PDF documents listed on this page.

 A meter is the only additional equipment required for a net-metered solar or wind system to qualify as a generator.
-If the system has battery backup, additional meter(s) may be required.
-Okanogan County PUD will assist in determining type, number and locations of meters based on the system design.
+If the system has a battery backup, additional meter(s) may be required.
+Okanogan County PUD will assist in determining the type, number, and locations of meters based on the system design.

 Identify the generation equipment you would like to install.
 Net metering allows for systems rated up to 100 kW.

 Contact the appropriate city or county building and planning department to discuss your project.
 Determine whether you must obtain permits or if there are zoning restrictions that would prohibit the installation of your generator.
 You must obtain an electrical permit.